keithcsxyz/ai-web-001/README.md

 ## Option 1: Using Python HTTP Server (Python 3.x required)

-1. Open a terminal (Command Prompt or PowerShell) in the project directory (`c:/Users/rnzrm/Desktop/ai-detector`).
+1. Open a terminal (Command Prompt or PowerShell) in the project directory.
 2. Run the following command:

 ```bash